Khanstore/sm_planning/README.md

 # pmis
- Module for Personal Information  Management System
+ Module for planning report by sm Ashraf